Maryland Ornithological Society, Inc. Bylaws

 ARTICLE XIII.
 AMENDMENTS

 Section 1.
-These Bylaws may be amended by a vote of at least two-thirds of the membership present at a membership meeting, provided that the proposed amendment shall have been distributed in writing to the members not less than 30 days prior to the meeting, and have been previously approved by the Board of Directors.
+These Bylaws may be amended by a vote of at least two-thirds of the membership present at a membership meeting or an annual election, provided that the proposed amendment shall have been distributed to the members not less than 30 days prior to the meeting or election, and have been previously approved by the Board of Directors.

 ARTICLE XIV.
 DISSOLUTION